Safely add to a variable, returning the previous value

 Use the -l c option to qcc to link against this library.
 This library is usually included automatically.

-The atomic_add_value() function is a thread-safe way of doing an (*loc) += incr operation, even in a symmetric-multiprocessing system.
+The atomic_add_value() function is a thread-safe way of doing an (*loc) += incr operation.

 The atomic_*() functions are also useful for modifying variables that are referenced by more than one thread (that aren't necessarily in the same process) without having to use a mutex.